thortle/Twibot-20/tests_and_bugs.md

 6. **Error Handling**: Comprehensive error handling and reporting helps identify and resolve issues quickly during the development process.

 7. **Performance Benchmarking**: Systematic benchmarking of different approaches provides valuable insights for optimization decisions.

+8. **Bigger Isn't Always Better**: Our comparison of T5 (220M parameters) vs DistilBERT (66M parameters) showed that the smaller model performed better for this specific task.
+This demonstrates that task-specific, well-tuned smaller models can outperform larger, more general models for specialized classification tasks.